dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

   1,2
 This query selects all columns from the daily_activity_merged file, it then orders them first by user and then by date.
 We now have a data frame that is cleanly organised.
 This was then exported as a new csv file named daily_activity_cleaned.
 This table contains 940 rows.

--- Merging the sleep data to the daily_activity_cleaned--
+-- Merging the sleep data to the daily_activity_cleaned --
 SELECT
 da.*, sd.minutes_asleep,sd.time_in_bed
 FROM